-The Bank's capital management function is designed to ensure that regulatory capital requirements are met at all times and that the Bank and its principal subsidiaries are capitalised in line with the Bank's risk appetite and target ratios, both of which are approved by the SBG Board and SBSA Board.
-The Bank manages its capital levels to support business growth, maintain depositor and creditor confidence, create value for shareholders, and ensure regulatory compliance.
+SBSA's capital management function is designed to ensure that regulatory requirements are met at all times and that SBSA and its principal subsidiaries are capitalised in line with SBSA's risk appetite and target ratios, both of which are approved by the board of directors of SBG and the SBSA Board.
+SBSA manages its capital levels to support business growth, maintain depositor and creditor confidence, create value for shareholders, and ensure regulatory compliance.
+It further aims to facilitate the allocation and use of capital, such that it generates a return that appropriately compensates shareholders for the risks incurred.
+Capital adequacy is actively managed and forms a key component of SBSA's budget and forecasting process.